 Life insurance is not exactly a load of fun to shop for.
 Facing our mortality is never fun.
 The best-case scenario is to provide a safeguard for your loved ones, protecting them against possible financial disaster……. and then hope they never have to claim the payout.
 That’s a fun value proposition, right?

-According to a recent study by the Term Life Shop, millennials are exposed to excessive financial risk because, as a whole, they don’t carry enough life insurance.
+According to a recent study by the New York Life’s 2018 Life Insurance Gap Survey, millennials are exposed to excessive financial risk because, as a whole, they don’t carry enough life insurance.
 Millennials, on average, have roughly $100,000 in life insurance coverage and have calculated they’d need about $452,000 to get by if the household breadwinner passed on.
 That’s a coverage shortfall of $352,000 and 60% more than the coverage gap for the general U.S. population.

 What Is Term Life Insurance?